rchain/architecture-docs/contracts/namespaces.rst

     Figure - A Namespace Definition Implemented as an ‘If-conditional’

-1. A set of contracts, contract\:sub:`1` … contract\:sub:`n` , are sent to the namespace address\:sub:`1` … address\:sub:`n`.
+1. A set of contracts, :code:`contract1...contractn` , are sent to the namespace :code:`address1...address`.
+FORMAT

-2. In parallel, a process listens for the input, contract, on every channel in the, :code:`address`, namespace.
+2. In parallel, a process listens for input on every channel in the :code:`address` namespace.

-3. When a contract is received on any one of the channels, it is supplied to, :code:`if cond.`, which checks the namespace origin, the address of sender, the behavior of the contract, the structure of the contract, as well as the size of data the contract carries.
+3. When a contract is received on any one of the channels, it is supplied to :code:`if cond.`, which checks the namespace origin, the address of sender, the behavior of the contract, the structure of the contract, as well as the size of data the contract carries.

-4. If those properties are consistent with those denoted by the, :code:`address`, namespace definition, continuation, :code:`P`, is executed with, :code:`contract`, as its argument.
+4. If those properties are consistent with those denoted by the, :code:`address`, namespace definition, continuation :code:`P` is executed with :code:`contract` as its argument.

 A namespace definition effectively bounds the types of interactions that may occur in a namespace - with every contract existing in the space demonstrating a common and predictable behavior.
 That is, the state alterations invoked by a contract residing in a namespace are necessarily authorized, defined, and correct for that namespace.
 This design choice makes fast datalog-style queries against namespaces very convenient and exceedingly useful.